JJ/hoborg/text/text.md

 to spark it to motion whenever it's needed.
 Or something like that.
 I didn't built it, I just carry it from one place to another.

+And, you see, it ain't have any legs.
+I don't know why, man, but those four wheels it has on the bottom just save me a lot of work.
+Yes, it did have some sort of midget legs at the beginning, but they made him, er, it, a piece of larry on stilted legs so they were ripped of and substituted by this bogie rigged from, gee, I really don't know.
+A toy train?

+Of course the legs didn't go to waste!
+They were used for a sideshow in the ten-in-one called Robbie Lee, the Half-Mechanical Wonder of the New Century!

+So what we have here is a teakettle with ears on wheels.
+A mechanical hobo.
+A hobo mechanical organism?
+Count, I like that.
+Cut it down to hoborg and you've got it!
+Pass the bottle, man, don't hog it all for yourself!

 The second greatest show on earth arrives in New Orleans
 ----------------------------------------------------------------------------

-Back to the United States of America.
+So we were going back to the United States of America.
 What was left of them, anyways.
-Which still seemed all too happy shooting the odd border patrol or even taking an useless pop at an airship, but was mostly happy to get rid of second-rate citizens, or so it seemed.
+They still seemed all too happy to shoot the odd border patrol or even taking an useless pop at an airship, but was mostly happy to get rid of second-rate citizens, or so it seemed.